Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jack, I grew up learning many scriptures from the Psalms.
 My first sermon was based on Psalm 23 way back in 1985.
 I have preached from many of the other Psalms over the years.
 In fact, I have preached "One Thing" based on Psalm 27:4, one of your favorite verses.
 There are so many rich verses in the Psalms.
 That's why I encourage people to learn some of them.

-Jack Jenn from Nelson Bay NSW Australia. on January 09, 2020:
+Jack Jenn from Living in hope on planet earth. on January 09, 2020:

 I can't help but agree with you - Psalms are so inspirational, helpful and instructional.
 It was probably one of the first books in the O.T. that meant so much to me and there are so many beautiful verses it's hard to single out any as a favourite but 27: 4 comes close for me.